kalenarndt/terraform-vault-kv-bulk-write/README.md

-# Terraform Vault KV Config
+# Terraform Vault KV Bulk Write

 This Terraform module creates multiple secrets in any given kv path in a Vault instance from a yaml file.